wp-plugins/shutto/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-*Currently, this plug-in is not available.
-Support for this plug-in has finished.*

 "shutto" is a service for authoring and optimization from PC Website to smartphone site.
 This plugin makes it easy to convert your WordPress into a smartphone site.